KeeevinW/Student-Management-Website/README.md

 ### MySQL

-You can download MySQL from [here](https://dev.mysql.com/downloads/mysql/), and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) if you want.
+You can download MySQL from [here](https://dev.mysql.com/downloads/mysql/), and [MySQL Workbench](https://dev.mysql.com/downloads/workbench/) if needed.

 #### Tables
 In MySQL, create a new schema named `PracticeDataBase` and two tables named `Students` and `Stu_Email`, if you prefer a different schema name or different table names, you will need to modify the `StudentMapper.xml` file.
 In the `Students` table, create two columns named `StuName` and `StuId`, respectively, while in the `Stu_Email` table, create two columns named `StuId` and `StuEmail`, similarly, if you prefer different column names, you will need to modify the `student.java` file.